1999/node-couchdb/README.md

 Introduction
 ============

 [CouchDB](http://couchdb.apache.org/) is amazing and easy-to-use NoSQL document-oriented database.
-This package provides an easy way to interact with CouchDB using Memcached server as a cache layer to store the ETags which uniquely represent the current state of the documents.
-Moreover you can use [your own cache implementation](https://github.com/1999/couchdb-memcached/blob/master/example/own-cache.js) API.
+This package provides an easy way to interact with CouchDB using ETags and your preferred cache layer (memcached, file system, memory, etc).
+Check out [examples](https://github.com/1999/node-couchdb/tree/master/example) folder for more info.

 Installation
 ============